scaffold-eth/scaffold-eth-2/CONTRIBUTING.md

 1. Fork the repo
 2. Clone the project
-3. Create a new branch with a descriptive name
+3. Create a new branch (based in create-eth main branch) with a descriptive name
 4. Commit your changes to the new branch
 5. Add [changeset](#changeset) if applicable
 6. Push changes to your fork
 7. Open a PR in our repository and tag one of the maintainers to review your PR

+> ⚠️ **Important.** Please make sure to choose **create-eth** repo when you create your branch and compare your changes.
+>
+> This repo is a fork of Scaffold-ETH 2, and it may appear as default repo when creating a branch or PR.

 Here are some tips for a high-quality pull request: